 - Attend regularly scheduled Senate meetings (required), with the right to vote in person.
-(A limited number of absences are accepted, in which case Senators may vote by proxy; as outlined in Annex III - Quorum and Attendance) - Represent students in the academic department in question for a full academic year; - Remain visible and available and organize activities both for constituents and the entire Student Body; - Serve as a liaison between the SGA, student constituencies, and respective academic departments; - Attend their respective departmental meetings and inform constituencies of what transpired; - Organize events for respective department students and for the AUP community in conjunction with the Faculty.
+(A limited number of absences are accepted, in which case Senators may vote by proxy; as outlined in Annex III - Quorum and Attendance); - Represent students in the academic department in question for a full academic year; - Become familiar with all majors and minors offered by their department; - Communicate and collaborate with fellow department representatives; - Remain visible and available and organize activities both for constituents and the entire Student Body; - Serve as a liaison between the SGA, student constituencies, and respective academic departments; - Attend their respective departmental meetings and inform constituencies of what transpired; - Organize events for respective department students and for the AUP community in conjunction with the faculty.